 Now that we have cleared this very important and useful information (sarcasm intended), let’s check out the features.

-Features of PLENY Upright Bike
+PLENY Foldable Upright Exercise Bike Reviewed

 The entire frame is made of heavy duty steel construction, which supports 260 lbs (118 kg) of weight.
 The bike features magnetic resistance with 16 tension levels.
 This particular pink model’s resistance isn’t as strong as the black’s model, though, as the manufacturer points out.